machine-learning-exchange/mlx/docs/install-mlx-on-kind.md

 Increase the default resources for Docker:

-- CPUs: 4 Cores
+- CPUs: 8 Cores
-- Memory: 8 GB RAM
+- Memory: 16 GB RAM
 - Disk: 32+ GB

-**Note**: We found that on older laptops, like a 2016 15 in MacBook Pro (2.7 GHz i7, 16 GB) the MLX deployment on KIND may require to give all available resources to the Docker daemon in order to be able to deploy the manifests and run basic pipelines.
+**Note**: We found that on older laptops, like a 2016 MacBook Pro (2.7 GHz i7, 16 GB RAM) the MLX deployment on KIND may require to give all available resources to the Docker daemon in order to be able to deploy the manifests and run basic pipelines.
 Even then, trying to run notebooks or deploying a model, will cause the laptop to get very slow with fans running full throttle.
 It may even cause